Considering Breast Lift Surgery?

-A Breast lift with a breast augmentation is called an Augmentation Mastopexy.
-This Breast lift with implants procedure adds more upper pole fullness & volume.
-It adds projection to the breast shape and repositions nipples to a more central location on the breast mound.
+Another name for a Breast Lift with a breast augmentation is an Augmentation Mastopexy.
+A breast lift with implants procedure adds more upper pole fullness & volume.
+It also adds projection to the breast shape and repositions nipples to a more central location on the breast mound.

 Do you need a breast lift combined with breast implants?